Izzuddin0/powerbi-portfolio/README.md

 Welcome to my Power BI portfolio!
 Here, I showcase a collection of interactive dashboards I’ve built to analyze real-world data and uncover insights.
-Each project includes a Power BI file (.pbix), screenshots, and a project description.
+Each project includes a Power BI file (.pbix), screenshots, and a project overview.
 ---
 🔹 Projects
 1. [Diabetes Analytics Dashboard)